yorevs/homesetup/docs/SHOWCASE.md

 `$ starship`

-If you are lazy to configure yourself, you can try on the the Starship presets:
+If manual configuration feels too cumbersome, you can effortlessly explore one of the convenient Starship presets:

 `$ starship preset`